 Why is my dog walking like he is drunk?

-One possible reason why your dog may be walking like he is drunk is that he could have a vestibular disease.
-Vestibular disease is a condition that affects the inner ear and balance center of the brain and can cause a dog to become uncoordinated and unsteady on its feet.
+Vestibular disease is a possible reason for your dog walking as if he’s intoxicated.
+Vestibular disease is a condition that impacts the inner ear and balance center of the brain and can cause a dog to become uncoordinated and unsteady on its feet.

 If your dog displays other symptoms, such as head tilt, nystagmus (abnormal eye movements), and vomiting, then the vestibular disease is likely a culprit.